1.1 War of the Currents: A Brief History of the Power Grid

 There are, broadly, two ways of generating electricity.
 One way, known as Direct Current or DC electricity, involves creating a voltage difference in two parts of a loop or "circuit," which causes electric current to flow.
 If you are adventurous you can create a simple DC circuit in your home using a potato.

-Click for a transcript from the video.
+Click for a transcript for the video.

 How to make a simple potato battery.
 Cut out a "penny sized" hole.
 Wrap copper wire around a penny. put the wire-wrapped penny into the potato.
 Stick a galvanized nail into the other end of the potato.
 Add another potato with a penny and nail.
 Wrap the wire from one potato around the nail in the other potato.
 Now, you can check the voltage with a multimeter.
-More potatoes yeild more voltage.
+More potatoes yield more voltage.

 Direct current electricity shares many analogies with moving water through a pipe.
 Water flows through a pipe if there is a difference in pressure between the two ends of the pipe.
 This pressure difference can be caused by a difference in height at each end of the pipe or by some force (like a pump that pushes water into the pipe).